 Exercise is great for pain – emotional and physical.

 Sleep is essential to manage chronic pain.
 Here is a 13 minute exercise that you can shorten if you want to.
 It is fabulous for sleep.
+Use straps if you need – over the feet for a better reach.
+If you have too much pain or stiffness, use cushions next to your body for some of the exercises.

 Finally – Ride the wave.
 Know you will feel better again.